TrueFiEng/useDApp/docs/source/core.rst

 ===================
 Hook returns an object with two variables: ``state`` and ``send``.

-The former represents the state of transaction.
+The former represents the status of transaction.
 See `TransactionStatus`_.

 To send a transaction use ``send`` function returned by ``useContractFunction``.
 The function forwards arguments to ethers.js contract object, so that arguments map 1 to 1 with Solidity function arguments.